Last Updated on August 25, 2022.

 - Some hedgehogs take to using the litter pan as if it is the most natural thing in the world.

-- Hedgehogs that use litter pans are obviously much neater and require less maintenance than hedgehogs that view the litter pan as something that merely shares their cage space.
+- Hedgehogs that use litter pans are obviously much neater and require less maintenance than hedgehogs that view litter pans as merely sharing their cage space.

 - Other hedgehogs just refuse to do their business in a designated spot.

-- The most common spot for hedgehogs to have “accidents” is on the wheel.
+- The most common place for hedgehogs to have “accidents” is on the wheel.
 Sometimes when they are on the go, they just have to go.
 So, wheel cleaning may be part of your daily or weekly routine.
-Lining the wheel with Glad Press’N Seal® will help cut down cleaning time on dirty wheels.
+Lining the wheel with Glad Press’N Seal will help cut down time spent cleaning dirty wheels.

-- There have been some instances where hedgehogs use their food dish as a litter pan to express their disgust over an empty food bowl or some other hedgehog injustice.
+- Some hedgehogs use their food dishes as litter pans to express their disgust over an empty food bowl or some other hedgehog injustice.